Build Your Registry¶

 PromptScript supports registries - collections of reusable configurations that can be inherited across projects.
-The official registry contains 1,134 configurations, but you can also create your own.
+Each organization creates and manages their own registry, giving full control over AI instruction standards.

 Quick Start¶